A Reliable Partner. An Experienced Adviser.

 Requirements For A Valid Prenuptial Agreement

-If you are seeking to enter into a Prenuptial Agreement, or have been requested to sign one prior to getting married, you need to consult with an attorney experienced with the issues that need to be addressed in such an important document.
-Attorney Ira Yellin at The Law Offices of Ira C. Yellin, LLC are experienced in all of the various issues that should be considered when either drafting or challenging a Prenuptial Agreement.
+If you are seeking to enter into a prenuptial agreement or have been requested to sign one prior to getting married, you need to consult with an attorney experienced with the issues that need to be addressed in such an important document.
+Attorney Ira Yellin at the Law Offices of Ira C. Yellin, LLC, is experienced in all of the various issues that should be considered when either drafting or challenging a prenuptial agreement.

-For more information or to schedule a free initial consultation with an experienced Family Law Lawyer, please contact The Law Offices of Ira C. Yellin, LLC through our online contact form or by calling 508-528-8885.
+For more information or to schedule a free initial consultation with an experienced family law lawyer, please contact the Law Offices of Ira C. Yellin, LLC through our online contact form or by calling 508-528-8885.